saulpw/visidata/docs/group.md

 `distinct`      number of distinct values in the group `count`         number of values in the group
-`keymax`        key of the row with the largest value in the group
+`keymax`        key of the row with the largest value in the group `list`          gathers values in column into a list

 The follow howtos will have examples of workflows involving grouping of data and statistical aggregation.